 For these sessions to go ahead we depend on volunteers, this can be parents, grandparents and extended family members.
-Helpers MUST undertake the volunteer induction at the start of the school year to be able to support us.

 Curriculum Enrichment

 We believe it is important to enrich the curriculum to promote learning.
 We do this through organising special themed days and trips to places of special interest linked with the curriculum.
 We also arrange visits from providers with specialist subject or cultural expertise; these include dancers, theatre groups, local ministers and followers of other faiths.